alamfahmida/dynamic-text-acquisition-entity-classification/README.md

 5. **Concatenate the top 10 snippets** and store them as **GSnip**.
 6. Repeat this process for all providers in the **train, dev, and test** sets.

+## Reconstructing LLM-Generated Text

+In addition to web-retrieved snippets (GSnip), our framework also generates **task-specific descriptive summaries using Large Language Models (LLMs)**.
+These summaries provide structured descriptions of the entities and are used as an additional source of text for training the classification models.

+In our experiments, we generated summaries using two LLMs:

+- **GPT-4o-mini** (`gpt-4o-mini-2024-07-18`)
+- **LLaMA-3.1-8B-Instruct** (`meta-llama/Llama-3.1-8B-Instruct`)

+Due to redistribution restrictions on generated content, we **do not release the LLM-generated summaries directly**.
+Instead, we provide the prompts used in our experiments so that users can reproduce them.

+---

+## GPT-4o-mini Summary Generation

+We generated summaries using **GPT-4o-mini** through the OpenAI API.

+### Healthcare Provider (Taxonomy Code Task)

+Prompt: Summarize the healthcare specialization, scope of practice, and typical services provided by [PROVIDER_NAME].
+The summary should describe the clinician’s professional type and main field of practice, following standard U.S. healthcare taxonomy conventions.